SecureVisa Logo Black SVG file Format

 FAQ's (Gaming / NFTs)

 Dubai’s Web3 economy is booming, and gaming studios and NFT platforms are at its core.
 Whether you’re launching play-to-earn models, NFT marketplaces, or in-game tokens, VARA treats these as regulated activities that require licensing.
-SVG helps you navigate tokenomics, custody, market-conduct, and marketing compliance so your project scales with full legitimacy and investor trust.
+SecureVisa Group helps you navigate tokenomics, custody, market-conduct, and marketing compliance so your project scales with full legitimacy and investor trust.

 Is an NFT marketplace considered an exchange under VARA?